 EMTs tend to work for ambulance services, though some may also work directly for hospitals or even for local government agencies.

-What Training Do First Responders Have?
+What Training Do They Have?

 We touched on this at the beginning of the article, but every first responder must have a high school diploma or a GED equivalent.
 The majority of first responders and nearly every firefighter will be required to get an EMT-basic level certification too.